totoro-ming-lin/chiral-network/docs/reputation.md

 > **Status:** MVP design for transaction-backed reputation.
 Uptime, storage, and relay metrics will ship later as extensions once out-of-band evidence is available.

+> **🔑 Key Innovation:** The reputation system solves the "non-payment problem" using **signed transaction messages**.
+Before file transfer, the downloader creates a cryptographically signed payment promise (off-chain).
+If the downloader receives the file but never submits payment to the blockchain, the seeder retains the signed message as unforgeable proof for filing complaints.
+This enables reputation penalties even when there's no blockchain record, while keeping file transfers purely P2P without blockchain delays.
+See [Transaction & Payment Lifecycle](#transaction--payment-lifecycle) for details.

 ## Overview

 Chiral Network tracks peer reputation through verifiable, transaction-centric evidence.
 Confirmed on-chain transaction history is the authoritative ledger: every payment or settlement that finalizes on-chain becomes durable ground truth.
 To keep costs low and latency acceptable, clients publish signed **Transaction Verdicts** into the DHT as an index of recent interactions.
 Consumers fetch those verdicts for fast heuristics, but they always re-validate against the chain (or cached receipts) before acting; if a verdict cannot be bridged back to finalized chain history, it is ignored.
 This hybrid model lets us iterate inside today's infrastructure while reserving long-term accuracy to the blockchain.
 Later releases may reuse the same storage model to incorporate additional metrics (uptime, relay quality, etc.) once the supporting evidence flow exists.